 To set up a point control, proceed as below:

-To get the mesh, we recommend using the standard algorithm, which is a good choice in general as it is quite automated and delivers good results for the most geometries.
+To get the mesh, we recommend using the Standard algorithm, which is a good choice in general as it is quite automated and delivers good results for most geometries.

-After about 4 minutes, the 303.3k nodes mesh is ready and looks like this:
+After a few minutes, the mesh is ready and looks like this: